Kanban Board

 TUI Kanban board for visualizing and managing tasks

 When you run the TUIs inside tmux, pressing j in any main TUI opens the TUI switcher dialog.
-The switcher lists the core integrated TUIs (Monitor, Board, Code Browser, Settings, Stats) plus your configured git TUI, and appends any running code agent and brainstorm windows discovered in the tmux session.
+The switcher lists the core integrated TUIs (Monitor, Board, Code Browser, Settings, Stats, Syncer) plus your configured git TUI, and appends any running code agent and brainstorm windows discovered in the tmux session.
 Selecting a target either focuses the existing tmux window running that TUI or creates a new window and launches it — in one keystroke, without leaving tmux.
 Minimonitor is not listed in the switcher itself — it is auto-spawned alongside other TUIs when configured.

 The switcher only works inside tmux.
 If you are not running inside tmux yet, see Terminal Setup for how to set it up and launch the session via ait ide.

 When more than one aitasks tmux session is running on the same tmux server, the switcher also shows a session row at the top.
 The attached session is marked with ▶, and the selected session is highlighted.
 Use Left/Right to pick a different session; the list below refreshes to show that session’s TUIs and windows.
-Enter (or any shortcut key like b for board, n for a new task) acts on the selected session — if it differs from your attached session, the switcher teleports your tmux client there automatically.
+Enter (or any shortcut key like b for board, y for syncer, n for a new task) acts on the selected session — if it differs from your attached session, the switcher teleports your tmux client there automatically.

 Next: Board — start here for daily triage and task organization.